bazelbuild/rules_scala/scala/toolchains/README.md

     ],
 )
 ```
-`depset_id` is an id used by rules to lookup for depset defined by `DepsInfo` provider.
+`deps_id` is an id used by rules to lookup for dep list defined by `DepsInfo` provider.
 Each rule
 may define their own ids.

 Toolchain can be declared using rule `declare_deps_toolchain` and then wired with a `toolchain_type`